SDGforskning/sdg-strings/SDG14_query_action_WoS.md

-  ("designat*" OR "placement" OR "delineat*" OR "expand*" OR "extend" OR "design" OR "designing" OR "create" OR "creation" OR "creating" OR "develop" OR "development" OR "establish*" OR "propose*" OR "proposal$" OR "implement*" OR "prioriti$e" OR "plans" OR "plan" OR "planned" OR "planning" OR "framework" OR "governance" OR "manag*" OR "enforce" OR "enforcement" OR "enforcing"
+  ("designat*" OR "placement" OR "delineat*" OR "expand*" OR "extend" OR "design" OR "designing" OR "create" OR "creation" OR "creating" OR "develop" OR "development" OR "establish*" OR "propose*" OR "proposal$" OR "implement*" OR "prioriti$e" OR "plans" OR "plan" OR "planned" OR "planning"
+  OR "policy" OR "policies" OR "initiativ*" OR "framework" OR "governance" OR "manag*" OR "enforce" OR "enforcement" OR "enforcing"
   OR "strengthen" OR "improv*"
   )